kmindi/FBIssueExport/README.md

 ## License

-This plugin is licensed under a
+This plugin is licensed under a MIT License